-- 1. Unless there are two outs, this status of a following runner is not affected by a preceding runner's violation or failure to comply. - 2.
-If, on appeal, a preceding runner is the THIRD OUT no following runner shall be allowed to score. - 3.
-If, the appealed out is the THIRD OUT, and is the result of a force out, neither the preceding nor following runners shall score. - 4.
-If the appealed out is the third out and is the result of the batter-runner not touching first base, preceding runners shall not score. - 5.
-On any appealed play not a force out, all runners in advance of runner being appealed out who touch home plate legally before actual physical completion of the THIRD APPEALED OUT in any inning, shall be counted.
-Succeeding runners cannot score. - U. When a base runner fails to touch an intervening base or bases in regular or reverse order while the ball is in play and the ball is held legally on the missed base or the runner is legally touched with the ball while off the base. - V. When a defensive player clearly has the ball and is waiting for the runner and the runner deliberately and forcefully runs into the defensive player, the runner is declared out.
+1. Unless there are two outs, this status of a following runner is not affected by a preceding runner's violation or failure to comply.

+2. If, on appeal, a preceding runner is the THIRD OUT no following runner shall be allowed to score.

+3. If, the appealed out is the THIRD OUT, and is the result of a force out, neither the preceding nor following runners shall score.

+4. If the appealed out is the third out and is the result of the batter-runner not touching first base, preceding runners shall not score.

+5. On any appealed play not a force out, all runners in advance of runner being appealed out who touch home plate legally before actual physical completion of the THIRD APPEALED OUT in any inning, shall be counted.
+Succeeding runners cannot score.

+U. When a base runner fails to touch an intervening base or bases in regular or reverse order while the ball is in play and the ball is held legally on the missed base or the runner is legally touched with the ball while off the base.

-EFFECT Sec.
-5.V.
-The offender shall be ejected, the ball is dead and all other runners must return to the last base touched at the time of the collision.
+V. Whenever the catcher or any fielder clearly has the ball and is waiting to tag the runner, the runner must slide or attempt to avoid contact.
+If, in the umpire's judgment, the runner deliberately and forcefully runs into the defensive player, the runner is declared out and shall be ejected from the game.
+The ball is declared dead and all other runners must return to the last base touched at the time of the collision.

-W. When a base runner jumps over a defensive player waiting to tag, the runner is out.
-If the feet go over waist high, or if the defensive player is kneeling, and the base runner's feet go above the head of the defensive player, the base runner is not only out but may be ejected from the game.
-If in an umpire's judgment, it all happened in the spur of the moment, and was not intentional, the runner will just be called out.
+NOTE: The catcher or any fielder may not block the pathway of the runner unless he has possession of the ball or is in the act of fielding a batted ball or taking a proper position to receive a thrown ball (thrown ball must already be in flight)